Every teenager knows that acne is just part of the deal of growing up – same as broken hearts and shitty hairstyles.

 It’s not uncommon for our skin to change throughout our lives.
 From childhood to teenagerdom to adulthood, things shift and transform.
 But most people picture going from spotty skin to normal, sensible skin, not the other way around!

-So what exactly causes a sudden flare up of acne after 30, and what can you do the treat it?
+So what exactly causes a sudden flare up of acne after 30, and what can you do to treat it?

 What causes acne to appear later in life?

 There’s often a combination of environmental stress, hormonal changes, and improper care when you’ve started experiencing acne in post-pubescent skin.